Verdify

 Triage recurring failures, missing evidence, edge cases, risky recommendations, and reviewer objections.

-Evaluation refresh
+Eval refresh

 Update test cases, rubrics, baselines, known limits, and thresholds as workflow conditions change.